Ultra-fast real-time quantum random number generator with correlated measurement outcomes and rigorous security certification: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated a QRNG based on the measurement of vacuum fluctuations with a real-time extraction at a rate of 8\,GBit/s.
-Our QRNG has a strong security guarantee with a failure probability of $N^\prime \cdot \epsilon_\text{hash} + \epsilon_\text{PE} + \epsilon_\text{seed} = N^\prime \cdot 10^{-33} + 10^{-10} + \epsilon_\text{seed}$, where $N^\prime$ is the number of QRNG runs in the past, $\epsilon_\text{hash}$ is the security parameter related to the removal of side information (see Eq.~\ref{eqn:securelength}) $\epsilon_\text{PE} = 10^{-10}$ is the security parameter of the metrological grade parameter estimation and $\epsilon_\text{seed}$ describes the security of the random bits used for seeding the randomness extractor.
+Our QRNG has a strong security guarantee with a failure probability of $N^\prime \cdot \epsilon_\text{hash} + \epsilon_\text{PE} + \epsilon_\text{seed} = N^\prime \cdot 10^{-33} + 10^{-10} + \epsilon_\text{seed}$, where $N^\prime$ is the number of QRNG runs in the past, $\epsilon_\text{hash}$ is the security parameter related to the removal of side information (see Eq.~\ref{eqn:securelength}), $\epsilon_\text{PE} = 10^{-10}$ is the security parameter of the metrological grade parameter estimation and $\epsilon_\text{seed}$ describes the security of the random bits used for seeding the randomness extractor.
 Since an adversary may have access to all quantum side information from the past, $\epsilon_\text{hash}$ grows with time~\cite{Frauchiger2013}.
-We chose a value of $10^{-33}$ to be able to generate Gaussian random numbers with security $\epsilon = 2\times 10^{-10}$ for a QKD run with $10^{10}$ samples requiring reseeding of the QRNG only once every 10 years.
+We chose a value of $10^{-33}$ to be able to generate Gaussian random numbers with security $\epsilon = 10^{-9}$ for a single execution of a continuous variable quantum key distribution (QKD)~\cite{Pirandola2019} protocol with $10^{10}$ transmitted quantum states even after 10 years of continuous operation of the QRNG.
+See the Supplemental Material for details.
 In our experiment the seed bits were chosen with a pseudo-random number generator, which did not allow us to give a security guarantee for $\epsilon_\text{seed}$.
-The generated random numbers passed both, the dieharder~\cite{Brown2018} and the NIST~\cite{Rukhin2001} statistical batteries of randomness tests.
+The generated random numbers passed both the dieharder~\cite{Brown2018} and the NIST~\cite{Rukhin2001} statistical batteries of randomness tests.

-The real-time speed of our QRNG was limited to 8 GBit/s due to the small input size of the Toeplitz extractor required by our FPGA implementation.
-With a 5 times larger input size, a throughput of more than 10 GBit/s would be possible with the same security parameter.
-While for our implementation a larger input size led to unmanageable FPGA code compile times, it might be possible to achieve with a recently demonstrated FPGA implementation based on a new algorithm which requires less computing resources~\cite{Zheng2019}.
+Due to the choice of a very small $\epsilon_\text{hash}$, the real-time speed of our QRNG was limited to 8 GBit/s by the input size of the Toeplitz extractor required by our FPGA implementation.
+Without limitations to the matrix size a speed of 8.9 GBit/s could be reached.
+The main limitations are the very conservative estimates of the min-entropy reduction due to the ADC digitization error and the shot noise calibration.